-The California Department of Education’s Legal Office has confirmed that this cooperation does not violate California State confidentiality laws.
-Regulations for each program, Title 7, Code of Federal Regulations, sections 210.23(e), 225.18(j), and 226.25(h), state:
+The California Department of Education Legal Office has confirmed that this cooperation does not violate California State confidentiality laws.
+Regulations for each program, Title 7, Code of Federal Regulations (CFR), sections 210.23(d), 225.18(j), and 226.25(h), states:

 Program evaluations.
 States, State agencies, local educational agencies, school food authorities, schools and contractors must cooperate in studies and evaluations conducted by or on behalf of the Department, related to programs authorized under the Richard B. Russell National School Lunch Act and the Child Nutrition Act of 1966.

 Please note that the research and all participants (e.g., agencies, employees, households) will remain confidential.
 Studies will mention only how many sponsors were contacted within California and the results.

 The USDA policy memo related to this MB can be reviewed on the USDA School Meals Policy Web page at http://www.fns.usda.gov/school-meals/policy.